iuvrayan/spider/readme.txt

 docker inspect --format='{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' spider_container

-Run the command "SET RUST_LOG=INFO" to set the logging level to INFO.
+Run the command "RUST_LOG=INFO" to set the logging level to INFO.

 Run the command "cargo run <ip_addr>", by replacing the <ip_add> with the above obtained ip address, and it will start the server.